HL7/fhir-shorthand/input/pagecontent/sushi.md

 When SUSHI does not find the _/ig-data_ directory, it will only populate the _/build/input/resources_ directory, leaving your customizations intact.

 > **Note:** After you introduce customizations, do **not** re-create the _/ig-data_ directory in the FSH tank, or SUSHI may overwrite the customizations you have introduced in _/build/input_.

+### Get Involved!

+#### Reporting Issues

+If you have issues with SUSHI, please report them on the [SUSHI issue tracker](https://github.com/FHIR/sushi/issues).

+#### SUSHI Releases

+For the most up-to-date information and latest releases of SUSHI, check the [release history and release notes](https://github.com/FHIR/sushi/releases).

+#### Contributing to SUSHI

+SUSHI is an open source project [hosted on Github](https://github.com/FHIR/sushi).
+Contributions are welcome.